brawer/bern-addresses/doc/plan.md

 *Status: Not yet implemented, but an earlier version can be salvaged.*

-A yet to-be-written script will split the plaintext files into columns (family name, given name, profession, work/home address, bounding boxes with location on page, etc.) and produce
-Excel files for manual review.
+A yet to-be-written script will split the plaintext files into columns (family name, given name, maiden name, title, profession, work/home address, bounding boxes with location on page, etc.) and produce Excel files for manual review.
 We plan to emit a separate Excel sheet for each scanned page, since that constitutes a reasonable work item size for human review.

+Not sure yet what to do about phone numbers.
+We don’t care about the exact number, but it’s interesting who got a phone line at which point in time.
+Maybe we’ll just emit a column with a boolean flag to know whether or not they had a phone.

 ## Human review